BhavyaGajjarapu/Audio-Intelligence-System-for-Search-and-Retrieval/README.md

 You can write search utilities to:

-Match keywords from the transcript
+- Match keywords from the transcript

-Match PANN tags such as "speech", "dog barking", "applause", etc.
+- Match PANN tags such as "speech", "dog barking", "applause", etc.

 ## 🧠 Models Used

-Whisper: For speech transcription
+- Whisper: For speech transcription

-PANNs (Cnn14): For audio tagging
+- PANNs (Cnn14): For audio tagging

 ## 📌 TODO

- Add web interface

- Support session-based refinement search
+ - Support session-based refinement search

- Integrate vector-based semantic search
+ - Integrate vector-based semantic search